JVAAS/jvaas-html/README.md

         }
     }

-due to HTML only allow head and body elements.
+due to HTML only allowing a head and body elements.

 Although further work is needed here for example to prevent a user from adding multiple elements where only zero or one elements are expected and more work is needed to either